-Project Name Method 6-6 5 Trout and Native Fish Spawning Habitat 57 Who The Regional Council, Territorial Authorities, Fish and Game and funding agencies including He Tini Awa Trust, Department of Conservation, landowners.
-2 Links to Policy This project method links to implements Policyies 6-2, 6-27 and 6-30.3 Target ThirtyThe top 30 of the top trout spawning habitat sites and native fish habitat spawning sites 57 are actively managed, including protection and/or enhancement measures, within 10 years of this Plan becoming operative.
+Project Name Trout Spawning Habitat importance of trout.
+Who Regional Council, Territorial Authorities, Fish and Game and funding agencies including He Tini Awa Trust .
+Links to Policy This project links to Policies 6-2, 6-27 and 6-30.
+Target The top 30 trout spawning habitat sites are actively managed, including protection and/or enhancement measures, within 10 years of this Plan becoming operative.

-Project Name-Method 6-7 5 Water Quality Improvement Project Description 5 The Regional Council and other agencies will work with landowners to protect and enhance the water quality of the Region's waterways bodies.
-Landowners in those Wwater Mmanagement Subzones where the nutrient management (non-point source discharge) control rules are to will be introduced will receive the highest priority for assistance.
-This project represents an expansion of Horizons' the Regional Council's 2 existing water quality improvement programme, which focuses almost entirely on dairy farmers as part of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region.
-Waterways body2 owners will be provided with advice and financial/project management assistance to carry out enhancement and protection measures including fencing and planting of riparian margins.
-The Regional Council will seek funding from third parties to assist with this project method.5 The effectiveness of the protection and enhancement works will be monitored.
-Who The Regional Council, Dexcel DairyNZ, Fonterra and Territorial Authorities and funding agencies including the He Tini Awa Trust and Nga Whenua Rahui.
-Links to Policy This project method links toimplements Policies 6-2, 6-4 and 6-7.
-Targets The targets of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region are achieved by the due dates.
-Advice and assistance is offered to all landowners affected by the nutrient management (non-point source discharge) control rules.
-All landowner requests for advice and assistance regarding water quality improvement are responded to promptly.
+Project Name Water Quality Improvement Project Description The Regional Council and other agencies will work with landowners to protect and enhance the water quality of the Region's waterways.
+Landowners in those water management zones where the nutrient management (non-point source discharge) control rules are to be introduced will receive the highest priority for assistance.
+This project represents an expansion of Horizons' existing water quality improvement programme which focuses almost entirely on dairy farmers as part of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region.
+Waterway owners will be provided with advice and financial/project management assistance to carry out enhancement and protection measures including fencing and planting of riparian margins.
+The Regional Council will seek funding from third parties to assist with this project.
+The effectiveness of the protection and enhancement works will be monitored.
+Who Regional Council, Dexcel, Fonterra and Territorial Authorities and funding agencies including the He Tini Awa Trust and Nga Whenua Rahui.
+Links to Policy This project links to Policies 6-2, 6-4 and 6-7.
+Targets The targets of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region are achieved by the due dates Advice and assistance is offered to all landowners affected by the nutrient management (non-point source discharge) control rules All landowner requests for advice and assistance regarding water quality improvement are responded to promptly.

-Project Name Method 6-8 5 Education in Schools - Water Project Description 5 The aim of this project method 5 is to raise awareness amongst the youth of the Region of the significance of our the method and quality) resource, the threats to it, and what they can do to protect/restore it.
+Project Name Education in Schools - Water Project Description The aim of this project is to raise awareness amongst the youth of the Region of the significance of our water (quantity and quality) resource, the threats to it, and what they can do to protect/restore it.
 This will be achieved through various environmental education programmes/initiatives - for example, Green RIG, Enviroschools and Trees for Survival.
-Who Horizons-The Regional Council and various national and local

-Project Name-Method 6-8 5 Education in Schools - Water environmental education providers and the Youth Environment Forum.
-58 Links to Policy This project method links toimplements Policy 6-12.3 Targets The Regional Council develops and delivers a water related environmental education programme.
+Who Horizons Regional Council and various national and local environmental education providers.
+Links to Policy This project links to Policy 6-2.
+Targets The Regional Council develops and delivers a water-related environmental education programme.

-Project Name-Method 6-9 5 Water (Fluvial Resources, Quality and Quantity) Research, Monitoring and Reporting Project Description 5 The aim of this project method 5 is to develop an integrated research, monitoring and reporting programme. that The focus of this project will be to define the current state of the natural character of the Region's rivers by analysing the habitat and morphological diversity.
-This may include: planform/ channel morphology classification; fairway width; sinuosity; barforms; percentage of pool, riffle, run, habitat; gravel resources, level of entrenchment, and location and extent of riparian and wetland areas.
-The method will also seek to measure departure from natural state and changes in natural character, including habitat and morphological diversity.
-The outcomes will link into monitoring undertaken by the River Works Environmental Code of Practice and supports delivery and refinement of existing policies, objectives and methods 7 .
-The outcomes will also guides implementation planning and allows implementation effectiveness to be assessed.
-59 Who Predominantly the Horizons Regional Council, with assistance from research institutes, universities and, non-Government agencies and, Fish and Game, community groups and iwi authorities as required.60 Links to Policy This project method links toimplements Policies 6-32, 6-4, 6-5, 6-15, 6-17, 6-27, 6-32 and 7-8.
-Targets A research, monitoring and reporting programme that supports delivery and refinement of existing policies and methods and guides and assesses implementation that defines the current state of rivers and departure from or degradation to natural state, including habitat and morphological diversity.
-59
+Project Name Water (Fluvial Resources, Quality and Quantity) Research, Monitoring and Reporting Project Description The aim of this project is to develop an integrated research, monitoring and reporting programme that supports delivery and refinement of existing policies and methods, guides implementation planning and allows implementation effectiveness to be assessed.
+Who Predominantly Horizons Regional Council, with assistance from research institutes, universities and non-Government agencies and community groups as required.
+Links to Policy This project links to Policies 6-2, 6-15, 6-17 and 6-32.
+Targets A research, monitoring and reporting programme that supports delivery and refinement of existing policies and methods and guides and assesses implementation.

-Anticipated Environmental Results 6.6
+6.6 Anticipated Environmental Results